justeattakeaway/fozzie-components/packages/components/organisms/f-content-cards/README.md

 The `errors` array is used to push errors onto which occur while retrieving cards from the adapters in the `adapters` array.

-The `cardObserver` is an object that holds the information about intersection time and whether its intersecting using teh cards id. (esentually the viewing time and when it comes on screen and off-screen.)
+The `cardObserver` is an object that holds the information about intersection time and whether its intersecting using the cards id. (esentually the viewing time and when it comes on screen and off-screen.)

 ### Watchers